 Suddenly most problems get resolved when your company starts to bring income higher than its costs and the income growth is suitably fast.
 At that point it’s not a big challenge to get funding, investors will want to invest in you themselves.

-iS: Soon the review time will come.
+AM: Soon the review time will come.
 According to you – what was the biggest “unexpected” thing about startups in 2017 and what is going to be a trend in 2018?

 MS: I think that many companies overestimated the role of mobile apps.
 The market shows that people are less eager to use new ones.
 When it comes to the SaaS market, mobile apps are still a nice and useful addition but most work is done with the use of a desktop and a web browser.
 Mobile-first strategies give way to customer-first strategies because after all technology is secondary.
 The value that we provide to the customer is more important.
 The fact of having an app isn’t enough.

 I know that the awareness about content marketing importance is here for good since this year.
 Polish startups certainly worked harder on it than before.
 Of course we have also run webinars, organized online events and produced ebooks for years earlier.
 However I have an impression that 2017 in Poland was very abundant in this area.

 I think that 2018 will be all about various sorts of marketing videos, maybe some first examples of reasonable use of AR.
 Artificial Intelligence will come into extensive use in SaaS because for now, outside of the buzzy slogans and predictions, there is very little viable use of machine learning in the available solutions.
 I also anticipate an outbreak of applications based on API Google and Amazon in the area of speech and image recognition etc.

 AM: 2018 is just around the corner.
 What is Livespace’s wish for the next year?

 MS: Nice weather and even more satisfied customers.